 Straight-haired ladies have it relatively easy when it comes to air-drying their hair.
 However, to keep hair from falling flat, add long layers, which will create subtle body and movement.
 Applying a small amount of a volumizing product like R+Co Rodeo Star Thickening Style Foam ($32) to hair while it's drying usually doesn't hurt either.

 There's more than one way to wear a bob.
-Dark roots and a simple hair tuck behind the ear is equal parts grunge and chic on Emma Roberts.
+Dark roots and a simple hair tuck behind the ear are equal parts grunge and chic on Emma Roberts.
 The chin-length frames her face beautifully.

 Straight: Lob With Choppy Bangs

-Dakota Johnson is the perfect example of a wash-and-go girl with straight hair, and I love that she has the choppy bangs to give her long bob a bit of an edge.
+Dakota Johnson is the perfect example of a wash-and-go girl with straight hair, and I love that she has choppy bangs to give her long bob a bit of an edge.